menno-pieters-sp/identityiq-documentation-public/README.md

 This tool allows customers and implementers to automatically create documentation for their IdentityIQ configuration, based on XML configuration files.
 These files should be merged into a single XML document.

+## Provided Files

+The tool is distributed as a zip file named like `identityiq-documentation-generator-<version>-bin.zip`.
+In this zip file, there are three main folders: `doc` containing this README.md file, `lib` containing the main jar file, and `xslt` containing all the XSLT stylesheets.

+The jar file will be named `IdentityIQDocumentationGenerator.jar`.
+This file contains all the necessary dependencies.

+The main stylesheet is `IdentityIQ-Documenter.xsl`, but the file `IdentityIQ-Documenter-Config.xsl` can be used to configure which things should be documented and how detailed the documentation should be.

 ## File Collection

 There are two common ways to get the configuration files for documentation: